Gerry Cooney: Professional career

-Boxing style
+Fighting style

 Cooney, who is naturally left-handed, used an orthodox stance like Oscar De La Hoya.
 This provided him with a powerful jab and a lethal left hook, but a comparatively weaker right, which he seldom used except in combinations.
 Most of his fights ended in quick knockouts; while this benefited him in the beginning of his career, it left him unprepared for his fight against world heavyweight champion Larry Holmes.
 Despite his devastating punching power, Cooney's moderate stamina and lack of experience proved to be his downfall.

 Cooney's left-hook is described as one of the most powerful punches in boxing history.

 Cooney was known for not throwing punches at the head, aiming instead for his opponent's chest, ribs, or stomach.
 This made him vulnerable at times, the fight against Holmes being an example.

 According to George Foreman, Gerry Cooney was one of the three hardest punchers he had faced in his career along with Ron Lyle and Cleveland Williams.

 Life after boxing

 Cooney founded the Fighters' Initiative for Support and Training, an organization which helps retired boxers find jobs.
 He did not encourage the racially charged promotion of the Holmes vs. Cooney match and became good friends with his former rival Holmes in the years afterward.

 Cooney is deeply involved in J.A.B., the first union for boxers.
 He became a boxing promoter for title bouts featuring Roberto Durán, Héctor Camacho, and George Foreman.
 Cooney is a supporter of the "hands are not for hitting" program, which tries to prevent domestic violence.
 He guides young fighters in the gym.

 In June 2010, Cooney became the co-host of "Friday Night at the Fights" on SIRIUS XM Radio.

-Cooney resides in Fanwood, New Jersey, with his wife Jennifer and two of their three children, Jackson and Sarah.
-His son Chris resides in New York.
+Cooney resides in Fanwood, New Jersey, with his wife Jennifer and their three children.